İslâm II Giray

-Islyam II Giray (or İslâm) (reigned 1584–1588) was a khan of the Crimean Khanate.
+İslâm II Giray was Khan of the Crimean Khanate from 1584 to 1588.

 His long stay in Turkey, theological training, and possibly age, may have unfitted him to rule.
 Most of the fighting was done by his brother Alp Giray.
 He was one of the many sons of Devlet I Giray.
 His reign was briefly interrupted by the usurpation of his nephew Saadet, and much of his reign was spent in conflict with Saadet and his brothers, the sons of his murdered brother and predecessor, Mehmed II Giray.
 Unlike many Crimean khans he died of natural causes.

 Early life

 The year of his birth is not given.
 After his father Devlet I Giray came to the throne in 1551, Islyam was sent to the Sultan's court as a rekhin or kind of honorary hostage.
 Girays living in Istanbul could be put on the Crimean throne if the ruling khan was disobedient.
 He spent more than 30 years of his life in Turkey and at some point left the Ottoman court for the Mevlevi Order of Sufis at Konya, where he engaged in prayer, meditation and theological study.